abansal0310/Unstop-Talent-Park/README.md

 ## Acknowledgements

 We would like to express our gratitude to the open-source community for their invaluable contributions and support.
-Special thanks to [OpenAI](https://openai.com) for their cutting-edge language models that have inspired our project.

 ---

 Thank you for choosing Unstop Talent Hub!
 Let's unleash the power of talent together.